keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 This isn't to say that functional programming is only about iteration and loops.
 Can you think of other operations that might destroy structure?
 For example if you use an `await()` operation on a `Future[A]` you will destroy its asynchronous structure and potentially harm the performance of your application.

+> Where the type of your context is important, it may make sense to pull the structure apart to extract the term.
+A common use case with `Option` is to extract the term if it is present and provide a default value otherwise.
+Similarly, the runtime managing asynchronous `Future`s will create and destroy structure as part of its normal operation.
+An example of destructive operations against `Option` appears later.

 ### Context `F[A]` must produce some term `A`

 I stated above: _"For any context `F[_]`, it produces some term `A`."_ If a context were guaranteed to have an instance of a term `A` then you should be able to consume it with your function `f: A => B`, right?